geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 # About the author

-**Bio** Mitch is in the final year of a PhD with the Sustainable Minerals Institute, where he surveys savanna trees with drones to inform mine-site restoration.
+Mitch is in the final year of a PhD with the Sustainable Minerals Institute, where he surveys savanna trees with drones to inform mine-site restoration.
 To process and analyse drone data - LiDAR, photogrammetry, multispec - Mitch has been forced to pick up skills in geospatial analysis using R and python.

 ![](/images/mitch.PNG)